eberechi10/cybersecurity_projects/cybersecurity_home_lab.md

 ---

-What I’ll Use the Lab For
+## What I’ll Use the Lab For
-1. Network Security Testing
+1. ### Network Security Testing
-Firewall Configuration: Fine-tune firewall rules on pfSense to allow or block traffic based on security needs.
+- **Firewall Configuration**: Fine-tune firewall rules on pfSense to allow or block traffic based on security needs.
 Traffic Analysis: Use Security Onion to monitor traffic flow and identify potential threats in real time.
-Intrusion Detection and Prevention: Test how effectively Security Onion detects and prevents simulated attacks.
+- **Intrusion Detection and Prevention**: Test how effectively Security Onion detects and prevents simulated attacks.

-2. Ethical Hacking and Penetration Testing Exploitation Practice: Launch attacks from Kali Linux against Metasploitable to explore vulnerabilities.
+2. ### Ethical Hacking and Penetration Testing
+- **Exploitation Practice**: Launch attacks from Kali Linux against Metasploitable to explore vulnerabilities.
-Web Application Security: Host web applications on the Ubuntu Server and test for weaknesses using tools like Burp Suite.
+- **Web Application Security**: Host web applications on the Ubuntu Server and test for weaknesses using tools like Burp Suite.
-Password Cracking: Test weak credentials using Hydra, John the Ripper, or other tools.
+- **Password Cracking**: Test weak credentials using Hydra, John the Ripper, or other tools.

-3. Malware Analysis
+3. #### Malware Analysis
-Behavior Analysis: Execute malware samples in the Windows 10 VM to observe their behavior safely.
+- **Behavior Analysis**: Execute malware samples in the Windows 10 VM to observe their behavior safely.
-Network Communication Analysis: Monitor malware’s network activity using Security Onion to understand its reach.
+- **Network Communication Analysis**: Monitor malware’s network activity using Security Onion to understand its reach.

-4. Vulnerability Assessment
+4. ### Vulnerability Assessment
-Scanning: Use Nessus or OpenVAS to identify vulnerabilities in all systems.
+- **Scanning**: Use Nessus or OpenVAS to identify vulnerabilities in all systems.
-Patch Testing: Test system updates or patches and validate their effectiveness in mitigating risks.
+- **Patch Testing**: Test system updates or patches and validate their effectiveness in mitigating risks.

-5. Forensics and Incident Response
+5. ### Forensics and Incident Response
-Log Analysis: Use Security Onion to collect logs from pfSense and VMs, analyzing them for suspicious activity.
+- **Log Analysis**: Use Security Onion to collect logs from pfSense and VMs, analyzing them for suspicious activity.
-Network Forensics: Examine packet captures (PCAPs) for signs of network breaches.
+- **Network Forensics**: Examine packet captures (PCAPs) for signs of network breaches.
-Disk Forensics: Analyze compromised systems using tools like Autopsy.
+- **Disk Forensics**: Analyze compromised systems using tools like Autopsy.

-6. Secure Development and Testing
+6. ### Secure Development and Testing
-Application Hardening: Test secure coding practices by hosting web applications on Ubuntu.
+- **Application Hardening**: Test secure coding practices by hosting web applications on Ubuntu.
-Dynamic Analysis: Use OWASP ZAP or similar tools to test application responses to simulated attacks.
+- **Dynamic Analysis**: Use OWASP ZAP or similar tools to test application responses to simulated attacks.

-7. Real-World Attack Simulations
+7. ### Real-World Attack Simulations
-Man-in-the-Middle (MITM) Attacks: Simulate MITM attacks to understand their impact and how to defend against them.
+- **Man-in-the-Middle (MITM) Attacks**: Simulate MITM attacks to understand their impact and how to defend against them.
-Phishing Campaigns: Set up email servers to practice and analyze phishing techniques.
+- **Phishing Campaigns**: Set up email servers to practice and analyze phishing techniques.
-Denial of Service (DoS) Testing: Simulate DoS attacks on isolated systems to evaluate their resilience.
+- **Denial of Service (DoS) Testing**: Simulate DoS attacks on isolated systems to evaluate their resilience.

+---

-Benefits of This Lab
+### Benefits of This Lab
-Hands-On Learning: It provides a safe, controlled environment to practice cybersecurity concepts without risking production systems.
+- **Hands-On Learning**: It provides a safe, controlled environment to practice cybersecurity concepts without risking production systems.
-Skill Development: Enables me to refine my skills in penetration testing, forensics, malware analysis, and network security.
+- **Skill Development**: Enables me to refine my skills in penetration testing, forensics, malware analysis, and network security.
-Portfolio Building: Projects and findings from the lab can be documented and showcased as proof of my practical experience.
+- **Portfolio Building**: Projects and findings from the lab can be documented and showcased as proof of my practical experience.
-Certification Preparation: The lab is ideal for preparing for certifications like CEH, OSCP, CompTIA Security+, and more.
+- **Certification Preparation**: The lab is ideal for preparing for certifications like CEH, OSCP, CompTIA Security+, and more.

-Real-World Scenarios: By simulating real-world attacks, I’ll gain insights into how breaches occur and how to mitigate them.
+- **Real-World Scenarios**: By simulating real-world attacks, I’ll gain insights into how breaches occur and how to mitigate them.
-Tool Mastery: Provides hands-on experience with industry-standard tools like pfSense, Kali Linux, and Metasploit.
+- **Tool Mastery**: Provides hands-on experience with industry-standard tools like pfSense, Kali Linux, and Metasploit.

+---

 ### **Skills Gained**
    - Proficiency in configuring and managing pfSense for traffic control, NAT, and DHCP.